-Further, the audit trail feature operated throughout the year for all relevant transactions recorded in the software application, except for the log of one particular characteristic of the changes made during the year for all relevant transactions recorded therein.
-Also, during the course of our examination, we did not come across any instance of the audit trail feature being tampered with.
-(Refer note xx to the financial statements).
+Further, where enabled, audit trail feature has operated throughout the relevant period for all relevant transactions recorded in the accounting software.
+Also, during the course of our audit, we did not come across any instance of audit trail feature being tampered with in respect of such accounting software.

-3. In our opinion, according to information, explanations given to us, the remuneration paid by the Company to its directors during the year, is within the limits prescribed under Section 197 read with Schedule V of the Act and the rules there under.
+In our opinion, according to information, explanations given to us, the remuneration paid by the Company to its directors during the year, is within the limits prescribed under Section 197 read with Schedule V of the Act and the rules there under.